CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Our Approach

 where $|\sigma_{st}|$ is the cardinality of the set of shortest paths $\sigma_{st}$ between any node $s$ and any node $t$ where $s\ne t$, $|\sigma_{st}(n(o_i))|$ is the cardinality of the subset of the shortest paths that pass through $n(o_i)$, $\sigma_{st}(n(o_i))$, and $Z$ is a normalization constant.
 This measures how many shortest paths depend on the node occupied by $o_i$, and thus how many paths would potentially become available if $o_i$ were removed.

-In our representation $\mathcal{E}_t$, each object node $o_i \in \mathcal{O}_t$ is augmented with attributes that capture both geometric and topological context for decision-making: (i) the cost of traversing the shortest path to the object, if it exists; (ii) the set of discovered objects that block this path, represented via $C_{ij}=1$; (iii) the betweenness centrality $\mathrm{bc}(n(o_i))$ of the grid cell occupied by the object in the grid graph $G = (N, E)$, measuring its influence on global connectivity; (iv) the cost of an alternative path that avoids all current blockers, if it exists.
-All path computations are performed on $G$, where only nodes and edges corresponding to currently observed free space are treated as traversable; unknown regions are never assumed passable until they are discovered.
+In our representation $\mathcal{E}_t$, each object node $o_i \in \mathcal{O}_t$ is augmented with attributes that capture both geometric and topological context for decision-making: (i) the cost of traversing the shortest path to the object, if such a path exists; (ii) the set of discovered objects that block this path, represented via $C_{ij}=1$; (iii) the betweenness centrality $\mathrm{bc}(n(o_i))$ of the grid cell occupied by the object in the grid graph $G_{t} = (N_{t}, E_{t})$, measuring its influence on global connectivity at time $t$; (iv) the cost of an alternative path that avoids all current blockers, if such a path exists.
+All path computations are performed on $G_{t}$, where only nodes and edges corresponding to currently observed free space are treated as traversable; unknown regions are never assumed passable until they are discovered.
 Unseen rooms are maintained as frontier nodes, serving as exploration candidates.
 After each executed action, $\mathcal{E}_t$ is updated to incorporate newly discovered objects, newly navigable rooms, revised exploration status, and obstacles that have been successfully removed. \\

 \textbf{LLM as a constraint-based planner.} Given this text description of the scene graph, we use a frozen LLM to select the next high-level step.
 Intuitively, every blocking object is a decision point: should this object be relocated now, and if so, where, or can it be bypassed without significantly harming long-term performance?
 We formalize this as a cost-benefit selection over blocking objects.